DP-3T/documents/implementation-profiles/profile.md

 With the partial hash being limited to the number of bits needed for N buckets.

-And with the Hash
+So this, 1.0, version of the serialisation does not pack the bits; both hashes are padded to the a full byte.

 ### Cuckoo filter publication

-The filter should be published prefixed by an RFC3161 timestamp.
+The filter should be published prefixed by a RFC3161 timestamp.